Did you know that the Glenfinnan Viaduct attracts more than 300,000 visitors every year?

 First up ...

-This epic bridge is situated just 30 minutes outside of Fort William, one of Scotland’s best places to visit.
+This epic bridge is situated just 30 minutes outside of Fort William, on Scotland's western coast.

 Here is the location on Google Maps.